-We first demonstrate that naively applying DiD to units observed in both periods without accounting for sample selection does \emph{not} identify a meaningful causal parameter such as an adequately weighted average of treatment effects.
-In the canonical DiD setting, one could expect that ignoring sample selection would produce estimates that combine treatment effects from the always-observed and observed-only-when-treated subpopulations, with weights given by their respective proportions in the population.
-However, we show that this estimand fails to adjust for any i) difference in trends in outcomes between the treated and untreated latent group populations in the absence of treatment and ii) pre-existing differences in trends between different latent groups within the untreated population in the absence of treatment.
-Even if one assumes common/parallel trends for these two groups, the extent of the bias would still depend on the cross-group trend differential and the true proportion of always observed units in the population.
-Interestingly, \emph{even if the selection mechanism is independent of treatment assignment}, the bias in naive DiD does not disappear unless the selection is exogenous to the outcome of interest.\footnote{In Section \ref{simulation}, we demonstrate this through a simulation where the naive DiD estimate exhibits bias even when the selection and treatment assignment mechanisms are independent.}
+We first demonstrate that na\"{\i}vely applying DiD to units observed in both pre- and post-treatment periods without accounting for sample selection does \textit{not} identify a meaningful causal parameter; either the overall ATT or an adequately weighted average of treatment effects.
+When the goal is to recover the overall ATT, the canonical DiD estimand will generally be biased unless one imposes restrictive assumptions on untreated outcome trends and treatment effect heterogeneity that are unlikely to be true when sample selection is endogenous.
+Interestingly, \textit{even if the selection mechanism is independent of treatment assignment}, the bias in na\"{\i}ve DiD does not disappear unless selection is exogenous to the outcome of interest.\footnote{In Section \ref{simulation}, we demonstrate this through a simulation where the na\"{\i}ve DiD estimate exhibits an upward bias, even when the selection and treatment assignment mechanisms are independent.}

-Our main contribution is to propose a partial identification strategy for the average treatment effect on the treated (ATT) for individuals belonging to the latent group whose outcome is observed regardless of their treatment status ($\tau_{OOO}$, with OOO referring to being observed for the pre-treatment time period, and the post-treatment period if untreated or treated, respectively) under different assumptions for the sample selection mechanism.
-Our approach combines a trimming procedure proposed by \citet{lee2009} with parallel trends assumptions for both the outcome and selection to overcome the simultaneous identification challenges of endogenous sample selection and treatment assignment.
+Our first contribution is to propose a partial identification strategy for the average treatment effect on the treated (ATT) for individuals belonging to the latent group whose outcome would be observed regardless of their treatment state ($\tau_{OOO}$, with OOO referring to being ``always-observed'' in the pre-treatment period and in both the untreated and treated post-treatment counterfactual states, respectively) under different assumptions on the sample selection mechanism.
+The ATT for the always-observed latent group is of interest both as a component of the overall ATT and on its own.
+As discussed in \cite{bartalotti2023identifying}, $\tau_{OOO}$ can be seen as a measure of the effect of treatment on the intensive margin.
+Substantively, it captures the effect of the treatment for a stable subpopulation that can be identified based on data observed in both time periods.\footnote{For example, the OOO group could refer to (a) workers with stable labor force attachment in the context of a training program; (b) employees who would stay with a firm irrespective of whether they are offered a work-from-home option, (c) patients who would continue to receive medical care or (d) survive throughout the study period.} Our approach combines the trimming procedure of \citet{lee2009} to address the identification challenges posed by endogenous sample selection and treatment assignment.